GRI: 102-9; 202; 204-1

 Through sourcing and philanthropy, we aim to help connect smallholder farmers and small producers to domestic markets while strengthening their capacity and resilience.

 Sourcing from smallholders & small producers

-Our Massmart subsidiary operates South Africa’s longest running Supplier Development Program (SDP).
+Our South Africa subsidiary, Massmart, promotes the growth of SMEs through its Supplier Development Program (SDP).
 The aim of the Massmart SDP, which was established in 2012, is to provide opportunities for small and medium manufacturing enterprises and gives preference to black-owned and black women-owned enterprises.The SDP involves assisting suppliers to increase overall competitiveness by meeting product quality standards, investing in bespoke manufacturing equipment to build capacity and providing retail and business management training.
-As of December 31, 2019, the program had a portfolio of 23 small businesses.
-Massmart has procured over R1 billion from suppliers in this program since inception.
+As of December 31, 2021, the program had a portfolio of 21 small businesses.
+Massmart has procured over R1.5 billion from suppliers in this program since inception.

 Learn more about the smallholder farmers and entrepreneurs programs at Walmart.org.

 - Systematic societal disparities along racial, gender, religious and other lines can inhibit the development of a diverse supplier ecosystem, despite the best efforts of Walmart and others to enhance supplier inclusion.